 In a Peter David-penned Hulk series, "flark" was used as a Future Slang f-bomb; later, Genis's own circle of friends began using it in the present as alien slang.

 Averted in Madman, in which the titular character is unable to curse due to an unknown issue.

-Captain Haddock from Tintin used a variety of very creative oaths, mostly variations on "Blistering barnacles!" and "Thundering typhoons!"
+Captain Haddock from The Adventures of Tintin used a variety of very creative oaths, mostly variations on "Blistering barnacles!" and "Thundering typhoons!"
 There's actually a list of them here. ("Bashi-bazouks!"
 "Lubberscum!"
 "Coelacanth!"
 "Diplodocus!")
 The ultimate would probably be "Billions of bilious blue blistering barnacles in a thundering typhoon!"

 Another 2000 AD example, Shakara, features 'frukk', as in "Oh, frukk!" and "Get that frukker!"

 Strontium Dog initially used Dok for God.
 When is moved over to 2000 AD, it started using the same curses as Judge Dredd.
 With one notable exception—Strontium Dog has "Sneck" as its "Fuck" Equivalent.
 For the inhabitants of Mega-City One it's "drokk".

 Yet another example from 2000AD (who seem to be in love with this Trope): In it's early days Pat Mills' Savage made use of Funk as a replacement for "Fuck."
 This was quite an unusual decision, since Savage not only used regular swearing, but the strip debuted after swearing had become less of an issue in the comic (although it was a direct sequel to a strip from the '70s) and it initially had a much more realistic and grim tone than it's peers listed here.
 Usage of the term has since disappeared, however.